Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

 # Lab 1: Create Linux VMs in a Secure Environment

 In this Lab we are going to deploy two virtual machines and configure Azure networking for these VMs.
 Assume that the VMs are hosting a web application with a database backend, however an application is not deployed in the Lab.
+There are 6 Tasks in this Lab.
 You learn how to:

 > * Create a virtual network and subnet
 > * Create Bastion Host
 > * Create a public IP address
 > * Create a frontend(webapp) VM
-> * Enable AADSSH
+> * Enable AADSSH for VMs.
 > * Secure network traffic with NSGs
 > * Block default outound connection and use NAT Gateway for explicit outbound connections
 > * Create a backend(DB) VM